6 Cool Classic Cars Reborn for the 21st Century Driver

 Image Editorial credit: Jonny Russell / Shutterstock.com

-Jaguar set the bar high as one of the original slew of manufacturers to start making revamped old models.
+Jaguar set the bar high as one of the original manufacturers to start making revamped old models.
 We’ve seen everything from the C-type to the XKSS come out of Jaguar lately.
-But, if we had to choose the coolest Jag revamp, it is the E-type, which is well catered to the open road.
+But, if we had to choose the coolest Jag to revamp, the E-type is well catered to the open road.

-Having been unleashed upon the world in 2021, Jaguar marked the E-type’s 60th birthday in true fashion that March.
+Having been unleashed upon the world in 2021, Jaguar truly marked the E-type’s 60th birthday that March.
 60 years prior, Jaguar’s founder Sir William Lyons revealed the E-type’s 9600 HP prototype at the Geneva Motor Show.
-It became such a well-loved car that Norman Dewis – the company’s test driver – had to dop everything and drive am E-type convertible overnight to Switzerland to prepare for the second day of the auto show.
+It became such a well-loved car that Norman Dewis – the company’s test driver – had to drop everything and drive an E-type convertible overnight to Switzerland to prepare for the second day of the auto show.

 The new 60 Collection features just six convertibles and six coupes, totaling 12 units to be sold.
-They are being made using extremely an early and existing chassis, but everything else is brand-new.
-There is even a chic map of the drive from Coventry to Geneva engraves on the stainless steel center console.
+They use extremely early and existing chassis, but everything else is brand-new.
+A chic map of the drive from Coventry to Geneva is engraved on the stainless steel center console.
 There is no denying that these 12 units represent the penultimate in the Jaguar E-type series.

 Frontline Developments MG Abingdon Edition